isabella232/handnot2.github.io/_posts/2017-12-10-shibboleth-dev-setup.md

 #### Fetch IdP Metadata File

-We need to get a copy of the IdP Metadata XML file from this setup that we can use to configure SAML SP (`samly` enabled Phoenix application).
+We need to get a copy of the IdP Metadata XML file from this setup that we can use to configure SAML SP (`Samly` enabled Phoenix application).

 > We need to be able to reach the Shibboleth IdP by the hostname "`shibb.idp`".
 >